nareshbhatia/foodie-react-native/README.md

 ## Setting Up Fastlane

 This one-time setup is required only when creating new projects.
 You do not need it to build foodie-react-native.
 I have added this section just to document how Fastlane was set up for foodie-react-native.

 ### Create an App Id for iOS

 ```bash
 fastlane produce -u <my-apple-id> -a com.publicis.sapient.foodiern --skip_itc
 ```

+### Create a provisioning profile for iOS

+Create a `development` provisioning profile for FoodieRN in Apple Developer Portal.
+Sign it with a developer certificate.
+Download the profile on your machine and double-click to install it.

 ### Initialize Fastlane